somphene/somphene.github.io/index.md

 ## Identity

 Hi!
-I am named Som Phene (Sōma phēṇē, सोम फेणे, Isomorphism).
+I am named Som Phene (Sōma phēṇē, सोम फेणे, Isomorphene).
 Som means Moon (Sanskrit: चन्द्र, IAST: Candra, lit. "shining").
 Moon dances around and reflects the Light of Sun to the Earth.
 My name has many other translations which I express and explore through my life.
 What is your name and what does it mean?

 I see.